thinhlam18021991/Weather_Report/README.md

 ## App Architecture

-- Project apply MVVM+Clean architect for each feature.
+- Project apply MVVM+Clean architect for each feature module.
 - There are 3 layers in this project:
   - Domain: Repository(interface), use case.
   - Data: Repository Implement